ErikEJ/erikej.github.io/_posts/2024-02-11-powertools-dacpac.md

 ![]({{ site.url }}/assets/dacfx2.png)

-Right click the new Database Project in Solution Explorer, select `Import and Script (*.sql)` and point to the .sql script generated above.
+Right click the new Database Project in Solution Explorer, select `Import`, then `Script (*.sql)...` and point to the .sql script generated above.

 ![]({{ site.url }}/assets/dacfx3.png)